arnobgw/simple-react-calculator/README.md

 # simple-react-calculator
-Simple calculator using react ad redux
+Simple calculator using react and redux for learning purpose